We have recently upgraded our card service processes and as a result all account holders are required to re-set their account passwords.

 An event that obsessed France and the world is retold here, in forensic detail, with great clarity and humanity. - Country Life

-Robert Harris is the author of eight bestselling novels: Fatherland, Enigma, Archangel, Pompeii, Imperium, The Ghost, Lustrum and The Fear Index.
+Robert Harris is the author of nine bestselling novels: Fatherland, Enigma, Archangel, Pompeii, Imperium, The Ghost, Lustrum, The Fear Index and An Officer and A Spy which won four prizes including the Walter Scott Prize for Historical Fiction.
 Several of his books have been filmed, including The Ghost, which was directed by Roman Polanski.
 His work has been translated into thirty-seven languages.
-He lives in the village of Kintbury, West Berkshire, with his wife Gill Hornby.
+He is a Fellow of the Royal Society of Literature.
+He lives in West Berkshire with his wife, Gill Hornby.